designreuse/auth-starter/README.md

 - enforce async events only or allow synchronous events processing (including interfering with original transaction via `@TransactionalEventListener`) ?

 ### Custom implementations
-Auth-starter gives you ability to redefine some controller-level methods.
+Auth-starter gives you ability to hook into some scenarios.
 You can override provided implementations by creating a bean of corresponding type in your app context.

 ```
 @Bean
-public CreateUserHandler createUserHandler() {
+public PreProcessRegistrationStep preProcessRegistrationStep() {
     return userRegistrationRequest -> {
-        ...custom registration process
+        ...custom processes before registration,
+        ...for instance custom validations
+        return registrationRequestAfterPreProcessing;
     }
 }
 ```

-Since redefined methods are controller-level, assumed that you return from them something like `ResponseEntity` etc.

-##### List of available customizable handlers
+##### List of available hooks
-* `CreateUserHandler`
+* `PreProcessRegistrationStep`

 ---